 Want to learn more about these concepts and how to applying them in your life?
-Join Registered Dietitians Cathy Visser and Nicole Lyon for a 5 week yoga & intuitive eating series: Mind & Body.
+Join Registered Dietitians Cathy Visser and Nicole Lyon for a yoga & intuitive eating series coming soon: Mind & Body.
 Learn more about each of the above principles, then put it all together with an easy, gentle yoga practice.

 Cathy Visser is a Registered Dietitian Nutritionist and certified Intuitive Eating Counselor with over 30 years of experience.
 She can help you learn the basics of intuitive eating so you can live free from the bondage of dieting, yo-yo weight changes, and not worry about food and eating.